area17/twill-api-client/README.md

-# JavaScript library for Twill's JSON:API
+# Client for Twill's JSON:API in TypeScript

 This package can be used to fetch, normalize and deserialize resources from [Twill](https://github.com/area17/twill).